nuts-foundation/nuts-node/docs/pages/integrating/api-authentication.rst

 =====================

 Custom JWT's can be generated and must meet the following requirements:
+* The iss field must be present
+* The sub field must be present
 * The iat field must be present
 * The nbf field must be present
 * The exp field must be present